larrubia/MandelbrotPyOpenCL/README.md

 # Provided Algorithms

 - Classic Sequential Mandelbrot Set Algorithm in Python
-- Classic Mandelbrot Set Algorithm using Threading in Python
 - Mandelbrot Set Algorithm using GPU Processing with PyOpenCL in Python

 # Analysis